AER-RC/CLBLM/README.md

 8. **Solar Radiance**

 The CLBLM package contains two solar irradiance datasets; an average solar irradiance file with no temporal variability and a multicomponent solar irradiance file that allows the user to account for variability in the 11-year solar cycle, facular brighening and sunspot darkening.
 The solar irradiance data is derived from the NRLSSI2 model and covers a wavenumber range of 100-860000.
+These datasets must be downloaded from Zenodo (https://zenodo.org/records/10084886).
 Parameters for solar radiance calculations are set in the clblm_config.json file.
 For example,
 ```
 "solar-irradiance":           {"option": 2, "cycle-frac" :0.382576, "facula-var": 1.0, "spot-var": 1.0}
 ```